strangebuzz/cache-watcher/README.txt

 @Done
 ————————————————————————————————————————————————————————————————————————————————

+* Build a simple map with the c en clé le chemin et en valeur le timestamp
+* Get the update timestamp of a file
 * Compute the checksum of a file
 * Test if the directory contains bin/console
 * Run the Symfony console version command and display the output